sweng-epfl/public/sdp/guides/Intro.md

 Here are a few hints:

 - The build may be corrupted; try running Build > Clean Project, Rebuild Project.
 - Your emulator may be stuck.
-Try rebooting it, and if it stays frozen, delete the virtual device and recreate it (Tools > AVD Manager).
+Try rebooting it, and if it stays frozen, delete the virtual device and recreate it (Tools > Device Manager).
 - If you or your friend has an Android phone, you can check whether the emulator is at fault by connecting your phone to the computer, authorize it and run the app on the phone directly (you may need to enable the phone's developer options).